KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Resizing a clip
 ---------------

 A clip can be resized from its start or end by dragging its left or right edge.
-If you want a more precise resize, you can place the timeline cursor wherever you want the resize to end and use the menu :menuselection:`Timeline --> Resize Item Start` (default shortcut: :kbd:`1`) or :menuselection:`Timeline --> Resize Item End` (default shortcut: :kbd:`2`)
+If you want a more precise resize, you can place the timeline cursor wherever you want the resize to end and use the menu :menuselection:`Timeline --> Resize Item Start` (default shortcut: :kbd:`(` or :menuselection:`Timeline --> Resize Item End` (default shortcut: :kbd:`)`)

 To even more precisely control the length of a clip, double click it in the timeline and adjust its duration using the **Clip duration** dialog.
 You can have frame-level accuracy with this method.